mauricioefe/LeNet5_C/README.md

 ### Training the Model
 - Open pc_training.c in VS Code
 - Hit play, let it do its thing, maybe update your paths
+    - This will output a `model.dat` which contains your trained weights and biases!

 ### Test the Model
 - Open pc_jetson_test.c
 - Hit play, ...
+    - This loads the `model.dat` and the dataset and tests the dataset with the trained model.

 ## Running Code on the Jetson